-3.3.3 Neighborhood Center
+3.3.3 Neighborhood Centers

-Neighborhood centers are intended to serve residential neighborhoods as community centers providing a concentration of activities that serve the immediate area.
-Neighborhood Center areas may be community centers for residential neighborhoods, passive or active parks, neighborhood greens, or civic nodes.
-These spaces shall be shown at the subdivision plan stage.
+Neighborhood center areas are intended to serve residential neighborhoods as community centers providing a concentration of activities that serve the immediate area.
+These neighborhood centers may be community centers for residential neighborhoods, passive or active parks, neighborhood greens, or civic nodes.
+These spaces shall be shown on the subdivision plan.